Germonda/Kaggle_salt_challenge/README.md

 # Kaggle TGS Salt Identification Challenge

-We used the Kaggle Salt challenge to practice with the [pix2pix code](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) , made available  by Jun-Yan Zhu and Taesung Park (supported by Tongzhou Wang).
+Using the Kaggle Salt challenge to practice with the [pix2pix code](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) , made available  by Jun-Yan Zhu and Taesung Park (supported by Tongzhou Wang).